JuliaLang/julia/doc/manual/noteworthy-differences.rst

   Unlike either decimal integer or hexadecimal literals, floating point literals are always 64-bits, Float64, and don't get promoted to the BigFloat type.
 This is closer in behavior to C/C++.
 - String literals can be delimited with either `"`  or `"""`, `"""` delimited literals can contain `"` characters without quoting it like `"\\\""`
-  They can also have string interpolation, indicated by $variablename or $(expression), which evaluates the variable name or the expression in the context of the function.
+  String literals can have values of other variables or expressions interpolated into them, indicated by `$variablename` or `$(expression)`, which evaluates the variable name or the expression in the context of the function.
 - `//` indicates a Rational number, and not a single-line comment (which is # in Julia)
 - `#=` indicates the start of a multiline comment, and `=#` ends it.
 - Functions in Julia return values from their last expression(s) or the ``return``